gustavebesacier/EE-559-project/README.md

 - head_trainer.py: trains the head classifier.
 - Models.py: creates the students and the teacher models, and computes metrics.
 - Octopus.py: link between the head classifier and the student models.
-- Running.py: performs the training and evaluation of student models, and inference.
+- Running.py: performs the training and evaluation of the teacher and the student models, and inference.

 ### Data
 The data is in different formats (csv and txt), gathered from different datasets.
 More details and explanations are in the report.